jdlib/JDBX/UserGuide.md

 ## <a name="updates"></a>4.
 Running DML or DDL updates

-JDBX - as JDBC - uses the term *update* for DML commands (i.e. UPDATE, INSERT, DELETE), DDL commands and all SQL commands which return nothing.
+JDBX - as JDBC - uses the term *update* for running DML commands (i.e. UPDATE, INSERT, DELETE), DDL commands and all SQL commands which return nothing.

 Running an update command returns the number of affected records and optionally the values of changed columns, e.g.